dojo/docs/developer/design/loader.rst

     }
   );

-Of course this all assumes that any module identifier specified in a dependency vector always results in loading a script that includes a define application.
+The discussion so far assumes that any module identifier specified in a dependency vector always results in loading a script that includes a define application.
 But, what if you just want to download and evaluate a chunk of code that doesn't define a module?
 That's OK too.
 The loader machinery will detect when the resource has been evaluated and notice that a module was not defined.
 In this case the loader simply notes that the module isn't really a module, but just a